 Did you know your EAAs and BCAAs have calories and protein?

-This can be confusing because of examples like you see here where Ghost lists little or no calories, while brands like Jay Cutlers generate list a more accurate 50 calories per scoop.
+This can be confusing because of examples like you see here where Ghost Amino lists little or no calories, while brands like Jay Cutler’s Generate EAA list a more accurate 50 calories per scoop.

 Ghost isn’t really doing anything wrong here, because due to an FDA exclusion, they are not required to list free amino acids as protein or calories.
 1